 So on with the peachy hospitality.

-Since I live in North Carolina I make a trip to South Carolina to see family about every 6-8 weeks.
+Since I live in North Carolina I used to make a trip to South Carolina to see family about every 6-8 weeks.
 When I can, I schedule a trip to SC during peach season.
 I usually buy one half of a peck to share with my family and friends here at my home in North Carolina.

 So after returning from one of these trips, I was eager to share my home state’s amazing peaches; just to see the faces of my family and friends as they savored the peachy joy.